wmvieira21/SearchGithubUser/README.md

 # Search GitHub account

 ## About the project
-Practice project consuming the Github api.
+Practice project consuming the Github API.

 ## Technologies
 - JavaScript